 - Tolerance to the drug

-- Taking the drug daily over a longer period of time
+- Daily consumption of the drug over a longer period

-- “Doctor hopping” to avoid questioning about drug use
+- “Doctor hopping” to avoid questioning and get an additional prescription about drug use

 - Poor personal hygiene

 These symptoms associated with Lunesta abuse may also be related to sleep deprivation, the primary reason for which these are prescribed.
 A physician or a close relative must be aware of the above-mentioned signs and symptoms to detect early prescription misuse.